bburky/NAS/docs/index.md

 The second issue is that I want to power the board from the enclosure's SATA backplane.
 The backplane's SATA power connector's can provide the required 12V, but there is no way to power the BPI-R2 except for it's barrel connector.
 (There is a battery connector, but [apparently it is useless][battery connector].)

 Instead, I decided to solder a wire directly to the pins of the barrel connector.
 While desoldering it I discovered there are holes in the pins.
 This made it easy to just loop the wire through the pins and resolder them.
+It's probably a good idea to cover up the original barrel connector now (desoldering it completely was too difficult.)

 <figure>
 <figcaption>Power connected to barrel connector pins</figcaption>